vossavant/css-styleguide/README.md

 	<a href="#table-of-contents">⬆ Back to Top</a>

 ## <a name="pagers"></a>Pagers
-- **<a href="#12.1">12.1 Previous / Next Pager</a><a name="user-content-12.1"></a>** This pager is most commonly used on the marketing site (specifically, within the blog) to navigate between pages of blog posts.
+- **<a href="#12.1">12.1 Previous / Next Pager</a><a name="user-content-12.1"></a>** Most commonly used on the marketing site (specifically, within the blog) to navigate between pages of blog posts.
 Aesthetically, they are identical to buttons, but rely instead on a default WordPress class for styling.

   <a href="http://gospotcheck.com/link-to-demo"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>